 John III Ducas-Vatatzes – Emperor of Empire of Nicaea: 15 December 1222 – 3 November 1254 A.D.

 Gold Hyperpyron 29mm (4.27 grams) Magnesia mint, struck 1232-1254 A.D.

 Christ Pantokrator seated facing on throne, IC – XC in fields above.

 John standing facing, holding labarum and akakia, being crowned by the Virgin Mary standing slightly left.

-Fascinating article pertaining to ancient coin collecting.
-An expert numismatist published this to teach.
+Informative article pertaining to ancient coin collecting.
+World-renowned numismatic expert published this to teach.

 from Trusted Ancient Coins – Feed http://www.trustedancientcoins.com/coins-of-christianity/amp/